Japanese invasion of Taiwan (1895): Japanese victory at Shau-lan

 Meanwhile, the other two Japanese columns were making their presence felt.
-Prince Fushimi's northern column, which included the 5th and 17th Infantry Regiments, landed at Pa-te-chui on 10 October.
+Prince Fushimi's northern column, which included the 5th and 17th Infantry Regiments, landed at Budai on 10 October.
 The division fought several brisk actions during its advance southwards.
 These included an action at Kaw-wah-tau on 12 October, in which Japanese casualties were slight, and an engagement near Kiu-sui-kei on 16 October to disengage a company of the 17th Regiment which had been surrounded by the insurgents, in which the Japanese suffered casualties of 9 dead and 10 wounded and the enemy at least 60 dead.
 On 18 October the 5th Infantry Regiment, supported by a battery of artillery and a troop of cavalry, routed the insurgents at Ongo-ya-toi.
 Japanese casualties were 3 dead and 14 wounded, while the enemy left 80 dead on the battlefield.
 On the same day the 17th Regiment met the Formosans at Tion-sha and inflicted a heavy defeat upon them.
 Formosan losses were computed at around 400 killed, while on the Japanese side only one officer was wounded.
 Meanwhile, the brigade's advance guard dislodged an insurgent force numbering around 4,000 men and armed with repeating rifles from the village of Mao-tau, to the south of the So-bung-go River, but suffered relatively high casualties in doing so.
 On 19 October, in a battle to capture the fortified village of Shau-lan, the Japanese took a striking revenge.
 The 17th Regiment trapped a force of 3,000 insurgents inside the village and inflicted very heavy casualties on them when they stormed it.
 Nearly a thousand enemy bodies were counted after this massacre.
 Japanese losses were only 30 men killed or wounded, including 3 officers.